Posted 10/18/2013, Edited 11/5/2013

 It was funny how both women were suddenly throwing glares around: Mrs. Weasley sent her son a nonverbal warning not to finish while Hermione seemed to fight down the urge to lecture Harry about decency.
 It was downright hilarious how the targets of said fierce looks failed to be troubled about it at all.
 In fact, Harry wondered more whether Hermione acted more like a sister or a mother to him.
 He had no reason to feel sorry, confident in Bill's judgement, or else he wouldn't have brought it up.

 The redhead grabbed a piece of toast from the table.
 "On her left cheek, next to her eye.
 Vanishes when she smiles, which was quite rare when I knew her.
 Slytherin, you know?"
-After a moment, just enough for Mrs. Weasley to relax, he added with a shrug, "And a widow's peak on her butt."
+After a moment, just enough for Mrs. Weasley to relax, he added with a shrug, "And a thumb-sized birthmark on her butt."

 Harry had trouble keeping from laughing.
 Hermione had switched her glare to Bill who still wasn't disturbed.
 Harry could understand why the goblins employed him.
 To keep his cool while faced by two furious witches certainly wasn't easy.
 Then he noticed, somewhat belatedly, the meaning of what Bill had said.